The City's new stormwater code and the Lake Oswego Stormwater Management Manual are now in effect. Manual files are available using the links below.

 Stormwater Management Manual

 This Manual, and related amendments to the City’s drainage and surface water utility codes, is a requirement of our current NPDES stormwater permit (part of Item 2 in the list above).
 The Manual emphasizes the use of infiltration-based approaches to stormwater management where possible, along with other low-impact development (LID) techniques to minimize runoff from roofs, streets, driveways, and other impervious surfaces.
-The manual will apply to the design of newly developing and re-developing sites, and has requirements based on different thresholds of impervious surface area.
+The manual applies to the design of newly developing and re-developing sites, and has requirements based on different thresholds of impervious surface area.
 The City Council approved the stormwater code amendments on February 16, 2016.
 The new Manual document, with appendices, is available at the links below.

 - March 2016 version of the Lake Oswego Stormwater Management Manual.